 Type 57 SC Atlantic Coupe

 In 1934 Bugatti began production of the Type 57, a chassis designed and engineered by Jean Bugatti, son of company founder Ettore.
-This versatile chassis becaome a popular base for everything from luxury vehicles to race cars.
-While some 800 Type 57s left the factory by 1940, Jean sought to improve upon the designs found on the chassis.
+This versatile framework became a popular base for everything from luxury vehicles to race cars.
+While some 800 Type 57s would leave the factory by 1940, Jean placed a special focus on building the most high-end road cars.
 In doing so, he created the Aerolith concept, which would yield four coach built Type 57 SCs, now known as Atlantic Coupes.
 Of the four that left the factory, one remains unaccounted for today.

 The likelihood of finding any of these missing cars seems astronomically small.
 Truth is, since the moment they disappeared, people have been searching for them.
 That doesn’t mean they’re not out there, as none of these vehicles have a proven demise.
 Now, where’s that shovel at?